The Team at Georgia Vet Specialists

 Auburn University - Small Animal Hospital

-The team at Auburn University thoroughly reviewed Gracie's records.
-(We again took a complete set of records including all the pathology information we had for oncology to review).
-The team recommended that Gracie's treatment start immediately due to the aggressive nature of the cancer.
+of the cancer.
 They estimated she had 4-6 weeks without treatment and 6-9 months (possibly a year) if she responded well to treatment.
-The primary protocol recommended by the oncology team was CCNU or Doxorubicin (Adriamycin).
-Treatment details they recommended for CCNU include:
+The primary protocol recommended by the oncology team

-Treatment details they recommended for Doxorubicin (Adriamycin) include:
+details they recommended for CCNU include: